Cumulocity-IoT/cumulocity-hono-agent/README.md

 # Cumulocity Agent for Eclipse Hono

 ## Description
 This is an Agent/Microservice that integrates with [Eclipse Hono](https://hono.eclipse.org).
-Hono is an IoT Hub which handles the messaging of IoT Devices including Telemetry Data and Command & Control Data.
+Hono is an IoT Hub which handles the Connectivity & Messaging of IoT Devices including Telemetry Data and Command & Control Data.
 This Microservice will act as a Consumer Application, listens to all Telemetry & Event Data provided by Hono and forward the Data to Cumulocity.
 Vice Versa it transforms Cumulocity Operations to Hono Commands.

 ![architecture](img/architecture.png)

-Each Hono Tenant is mapped to one Cumulocity Tenant this is why the Microservice isolation level is "Per-Tenant".
+Each Hono Tenant is mapped to one Cumulocity Tenant.
+Therefore the Microservice isolation level is "Per-Tenant" which means that for each Tenant an own microservice instance will be created.
-This Microservices uses the [Hono Client](https://github.com/eclipse/hono/tree/master/client) and is based on Example Code from [IoT Hub Examples](https://github.com/bsinno/iot-hub-examples) by Bosch Software Innovations GmbH.
+This Microservice uses the [Hono Client](https://github.com/eclipse/hono/tree/master/client) and is based on Example Code from [IoT Hub Examples](https://github.com/bsinno/iot-hub-examples) by Bosch Software Innovations GmbH.

 The [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) version 1005.6.1 in combination with Java 8 + Spring Boot 1.5 are used.

-## Hono C8Y Data Mapping
+## Hono Cumulocity Data Mapping
+Hono itself is totally payload agnostic.
+Cumulocity provides a [flexible Domain Model](https://cumulocity.com/guides/concepts/domain-model/).
+In the following it is described how the Data Mapping is done for Telemetry & Event Data and Command & Control Data.

 ### Telemetry & Events
-When receiving Telemetry & Event Data the Microservice will create Devices with the Hono Device Id.
+When receiving Telemetry & Event Data the Microservice will create Devices with the Hono Device Id in Cumulocity.
+When the Device is already existing the Device will be updated.
 Also the payload of the Hono Message will be sent to Cumulocity as Event of Type `hono_Event` or `hono_Telemetry`.
 All the payload of Hono will be stored in the Property `hono_Content`.

 > For simplification it is assumed that JSON only will be sent by Hono.
 This can be adapted if needed.

 Example of Hono Event in Cumulocity: